xiranst/XiranstMediaBundle/README.md

 #### 4, Options: Configure the upload directory in config.yml

-default directory is:
+Default directory is:

 ```
 %kernel.root_dir%/../web/uploads/media
 ```

+Please make the permission of web/uploads/media directory is 0777;

-if you need to change this path, please add this configuration in config.yml
+If you need to change this path, please add this configuration in config.yml

     // config.yml
     xiranst_media: